 |US Bank Star Savers Club||0.01%||$0||$0|

 If you're hoping to earn an optimal interest rate, US Bank isn't going to perform any better than most other brick-and-mortar banks, despite the many options it provides.
-People who are interested in better rates on savings should start with online savings accounts, which we've reviewed here.
+People who are interested in better rates on savings should start with online savings accounts.
 For the most part, US Bank's savings and money market accounts are only acceptable as part of the US Bank account packages, which let you waive the savings account fees in exchange for opening a checking account in addition.

 How Does US Bank Compare to Other Banks?